Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Acid Range Chance"				"16"

 			// The Super Tank's rock creates an acid puddle when it breaks.
-			// Only available in Left 4 Dead 2.
+			// Note: Only available in Left 4 Dead 2.
+			// Note: This does not need "Ability Enabled" or "Acid Hit" set to 1.
 			// --
 			// 0: OFF
 			// 1: ON